Copper alloys in aquaculture

-Importance of aquaculture
+Growth of aquaculture

-Much has been written about the degradation and depletion of natural fish stocks in rivers, estuaries, and the oceans (see also Overfishing).
-Because industrial fishing has become extremely efficient, ocean stocks of large fish, such as tuna, cod, and halibut have declined by 90% in the past 50 years.

 Aquaculture, an industry that has emerged only in recent decades, has become one of the fastest growing sectors of the world food economy.
 Aquaculture already supplies more than half of the world's demand for fish.
 This percentage is predicted to increase dramatically over the next few decades.

-The problem of biofouling
+Biofouling

 Biofouling is one of the biggest problems in aquaculture.
 Biofouling occurs on non-copper materials in the marine environment, including fish pen surfaces and nettings.
 For example, it was noted that the open area of a mesh immersed for only seven days in a Tasmanian aquaculture operation decreased by 37% as a result of biofouling.

 The biofouling process begins when algae spores, marine invertebrate larvae, and other organic material adhere to surfaces submerged in marine environments (e.g., fish nets in aquaculture).
 Bacteria then encourage the attachment of secondary unwanted colonizers.

 Biofouling has strong negative impacts on aquaculture operations.
 Water flow and dissolved oxygen are inhibited due to clogged nets in fish pens.
 The result is often diseased fish from infections, such as netpen liver disease, amoebic gill disease, and parasites.
 Other negative impacts include increased fish mortalities, decreased fish growth rates, premature fish harvesting, reduced fish product values and profitability, and an adversely impacted environment near fish farms.

 Biofouling adds enormous weight to submerged fish netting.
 Two hundredfold increases in weight have been reported.
 This translates, for example, to two thousand pounds of unwanted organisms adhered to what was once a clean 10-pound fish pen net.
 In South Australia, biofouling weighing 6.5 tonnes (approximately 13,000 pounds) was observed on a fish pen net.
 This extra burden often results in net breakage and additional maintenance costs.

 To combat parasites from biofouling in finfish aquaculture, treatment protocols such as cypermethrin, azamethiphos, and emamectin benzoate may be administered, but these have been found to have detrimental environmental effects, for example, in lobster operations.

 To treat diseases in fish raised in biofouled nets, fish stocks are administered antibiotics.
 The antibiotics can have unwanted long-term health effects on consumers and on coastal environments near aquaculture operations.
 To combat biofouling, operators often implement costly maintenance measures, such as frequent net changing, cleaning/removal of unwanted organisms from nets, net repairs, and chemical treatment including antimicrobial coatings on nylon nets.
 The cost of antifouling a single salmon net can be several thousand British pounds.
 In some sectors of the European aquaculture industry, cleaning biofouled fish and shellfish pens can cost 5–20% of its market value.
 Heavy fouling can reduce the saleable product in nets by 60–90%.